-- 1. Make sure that the manual safety on your muzzleloader is in the "safe" position. - 2.
+- Make sure that the manual safety on your muzzleloader is in 1. the "safe" position. - 2.
 Point the muzzleloader in a safe direction. - 3.
 Keeping the muzzle pointed in a safe direction, open the action to expose the breech area.
 Using a 209 capper or your fingers, press the primer into the nipple opening in the breech plug.
 Close the gun.
 Make sure that the action is completely closed.
-When you are ready to fire the muzzleloader, place the safety in the "fire" position and cock the hammer.
+When you are ready to fire the muzzleloader, place the safety in the "fire" position and cock the hammer. - 4.
+Your muzzleloader is now ready to fire.